 Insulin regulates blood glucose levels.
 The average or normal blood glucose level of a healthy adult is 90 to 110 mg/dL.

 High Blood Sugar Level

 Due to specific causes, insulin fails to regulate blood glucose levels.
 As a result, it causes blood glucose levels to fluctuate.
 A high blood sugar level is a condition when the blood glucose levels for a non-diabetic person are higher than 180 mg/dL after 2 hours of the meal.
-Hyperglycaemia is the medical condition when the blood sugar levels are high.
+Hyperglycaemia is a medical condition when blood sugar levels are high.

 |Condition||Blood sugar levels|

 |After fasting for 8 hours, high blood glucose levels||Above 110 mg/dL|